shivalkarrahul/ci-cd-workshop/README.md

 1. Go to **AWS Console → IAM**: [https://us-east-1.console.aws.amazon.com/iam/home?region=us-east-1#/home](https://us-east-1.console.aws.amazon.com/iam/home?region=us-east-1#/home)
-2. Role
+2. Click **Roles** in the left-hand menu.
 3. Click **Create role**
 4. Choose **EC2** as the Service or use case →  Next

-5. Search and Attach the following policies →  Next
+5. Search and Select the following policies to attach it to the role →  Next

    * `AmazonS3FullAccess`
    * `AmazonDynamoDBFullAccess`